Is Athens Safe for Tourists? The Answer May Surprise You, and Here Is Exactly What Happened to Me.

 Talking about safety, check also the 8 safest big cities in the US.

-Yes, Athens is safe for tourists.
+In conclusion, Athens is safe for tourists.
 Instead of anything life-threatening like terrorist attacks, street crime is the main problem in Athens.
 The likelihood of being a victim of crime is increased in some areas.

 You should avoid staying in places like:

 Some nice and safer places to stay are: